oVirt/ovirt-site/source/feature/detailedquota.html.md

 *   user1
 *   group2

-The resource to limit, can be specific like Cluster or Storage Data, and can also be defined as a global resource.
-The global resource define limitation on the Data Center for a specific type.
+The resource to limit, can be specific like Cluster or Storage Data, but can also be defined for global resource.
+The global resource defines limitation on the Data Center for a specific type (Storage or Runtime).
 Note that run time resources, can be referenced as one entity to limit.
 (Although for Storage Domains it will not be supported for now).

-For example, a Quota object, with global limitation on the cluster and the storage: VCPU/Memory limitations:
+For example, a Quota object, with global limitation on the cluster and the storage:
+VCPU/Memory limitations:

 *   Global Cluster: 14 VCPUs, 21GB RAM